 Companies normally offer you two types of delivery options: hosted (on the cloud), or on-premise.
 Knowing what you need and what you want to achieve, determine which option is a better fit.
 For more information about the differences between these two, take a look at our Products page.
 Depending on the key features your organization requires, either option may be ideal.
 After you make your decision, it’s time to narrow down your choices even further to ensure you make the perfect choice.

 When picking your solution, make sure that its features and functionality aren’t cumbersome or difficult to use.
 Otherwise, it can disrupt your workflow and waste time.
-Let’s look at a few other reasons why user-friendliness should be a priority to you when you’re deciding on a solution:
+Let’s look at a few other reasons why you shouldn’t look into a cumbersome tool:

 - Low Adoption Rates – If the solution is hard to use, it’ll be difficult for your employees to find the information they need or input their details.
 In the end, your frustrated employees won’t be using the tool properly to receive the most value from it.
 All your hard work will be wasted!